 To address availability, we have created a Channel Strategy which is linked to our Wanted Position.

 The Wanted Position outlines the overall strategy and articulates the target position for the Bank going forward.
-The Channel strategy describes how Swedbank will reach the Wanted Position from a channel perspective and how we will deliver our customer services in a way that makes customer choose Swedbank as their primary financial access point.
+The Channel Strategy describes how Swedbank will reach the Wanted Position from a channel perspective and how we will deliver our customer services in a way that makes customers choose Swedbank as their primary financial access point.

-Within the Channel Strategy, the following strategic initiatives has been launched in order to meet customer needs on availability and accessibility:
+Within the Channel Strategy, the following strategic initiatives have been launched in order to meet customer needs on availability and accessibility: